Rosemeis/fastmixture/README.md

 # You can now run the program with the `fastmixture` command
 ```

-### Using the docker image via Docker or Apptainer
+2. Using the fastmixture docker image with Docker or Apptainer

-`fastmixture` container image is available at [dockerhub](https://hub.docker.com/repository/docker/albarema/fastmixture/general)
+If you prefer or need to use a containerized setup (especially useful in HPC environments), a pre-built fastmixture container image is available on [Docker Hub](https://hub.docker.com/repository/docker/albarema/fastmixture/general)

 #### Pull `fastmixture` container image